tbadet/teaching/Bioinformatic_tools/Course_7/Readme.md

 In the era of pangenomics, orthology-based analyses allow researchers to compare gene content across many genomes simultaneously, defining the core genome shared by all members of a species and the accessory genome that contributes to phenotypic diversity and ecological adaptation.

 By reconstructing networks of gene relationships, orthology inference enables studies of gene family evolution, horizontal gene transfer, and the emergence of new functions, linking molecular evolution to adaptation and speciation.
-As a central framework in evolutionary and functional genomics, orthology inference bridges sequence similarity with biological meaning—transforming raw genomic data into evolutionary insights about how genes, pathways, and species evolve.
+As a central framework in evolutionary and functional genomics, orthology inference bridges sequence similarity with biological meaning, transforming raw genomic data into evolutionary insights about how genes, pathways, and species evolve.

 ----------------------------------------